gyhou/gyhou.github.io/aboutme.md

 ## Education
 **Apprenticeship in Data Science**, Lambda School, 2019 - 2020
 <br>
-Computer Science & Software Engineering Academy that provides an immersive hands-on curriculum with a track focused on Data Science and Machine Learning.
+Computer Science & Software Engineering Academy that provides an immersive hands-on curriculum with a track focused on Data Science Engineer and Machine Learning.

-**B.A. in Environmental Policy**, UC San Diego, 2009 - 2012
+**B.A. in Environmental Science**, UC San Diego, 2009 - 2012

 <span class="fa fa-heart about-icon"></span>
 Passion for exploring nature and challenging myself: Completed the Tough Mudder 10km on Bear mountain, climbed the highest mountain in Northeast Asia and swam across a natural open lake of 1.8 miles.